Web UI

 - Reconnect and Re-pair.

-- Release / Reclaim for temporarily handing the speaker back to a phone or PC.
+- Release / Reclaim for temporarily handing the speaker back to a phone or PC without deleting it from the bridge.

 Group badges are interactive too: clicking a Music Assistant group badge opens the matching group settings page in the MA web UI.